 Unwanted water accumulating in the soil under your home - and the pressure it brings -- is typically the cause of slab and foundation heave.
 Connecticut Basement Systems' first priority will be to eliminate water sources wherever possible.
 We will check for underground water line leaks, clogged drains, broken sprinkler lines, as well as faulty gutter and leader systems.
 Once we have fixed water problems, we can begin making repairs like:

-A certified foundation contractor is the best person to evaluate foundation heaving problems and suggest suitable solutions.
+A professional foundation contractor is the best person to evaluate foundation heaving problems and suggest suitable solutions.

 We solve foundation heave problems!
 Call us for a free slab or foundation upheaval repair quote today!